erazortt/DoViBaker/README.md

 ```

 ## Output stream
-The output stream created by `DoViBaker` is PQ12 in a 16-bit RGB stream.
+The output created by `DoViBaker` is PQ12 in a 16-bit RGB stream.
 That means it is a 16-bit RGB stream employing Perceptual Quantization as the transfer function, and with 12-bit effective color depth per component on the wide color gamut specified in BT.2100.

 ## Static Metadata
 The metadata typical for HDR10 streams can be added manually to the output stream during the encoding if needed.
 Using x265 this can be done with the following flags: